Your skipper Eric Hull is a qualified commercial Master of Yachts captain for vessels up to 200 gross tons.

 Space is at a premium, so less is more!
 Although we try to provide almost everything you need while on board, you may want to bring your favourite sunscreen, hat, towel, and sunglasses aside from your swimwear.
 We have extras if you are caught out.
 Jackets or wind breakers may be useful in the evenings or off-season.

-We will have complimentary light snacks, water and soft drinks on hand, but feel free to use the cooler provided to store any food (that doesn’t require cooking) or drink you may want to bring on board.
+We will have complimentary light snacks, water and soft drinks on hand, but we provide a cooler to store any food (that doesn’t require cooking) or drink you may want to bring on board. aside from our many Food and Beverage options.

 ANNOYING BOAT ISSUES:

-As the Captain is responsible for the vessel and everyone on board, his requests, instructions and suggestions must be adhered to.
+Since the Captain is legally responsible for the vessel and everyone on board, his requests, instructions and suggestions must be adhered to.
 He will give you a quick safety briefing before heading out.

 Feel free to use all parts of the boat (the flybridge being particularly popular,) but by law, guests are forbidden to be on the front bow while under way.